TarouShota/echarts-la-map/README.md

   }
   ```

--  Data from geohub lacity was from .csv format, so I had to convert it to JSON format first.
+- Data from geohub lacity was in .csv format, so I had to convert it to JSON format first.
 - Also, I have set up a lightweight JSON endpoint on npoint.io to fetch station's json from there

 -  All that is left is write an algorithm, which is going to go through a specific range of stations and connect them.